hclimente/hclimente.github.io/_posts/2024-02-11-python-basics.md

 # Scopes and namespaces

-A namespace is a mapping from names to objects.
-In fact, underlying a namespace there is a dictionary: its keys are symbolic names (e.g., `x`) and its values, the object they reference (e.g., an integer with a value of 8).
+A **namespace** is a mapping from names to objects.
+In fact, underlying a namespace there is a dictionary: its keys are symbolic names (e.g., `x`) and its values are the object they reference (e.g., an integer with a value of 8).
 During the execution of a typical Python program, multiple namespaces are created, each with its own lifetime.
 There are four types of namespaces:

 - **Builtin** namespace: it is created when the interpreter starts up.
 It contain names such as `print`, `int` or `len`.
 - **Global** namespaces: